rayandasoriya/100DaysOfCode/README.md

 ## Day 73
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to return the maximum depth of a binary tree.
 Refer to Day73/Problem 1.pdf for more information regarding the problem.

+## Day 74
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to generate all combinations of well-formed parentheses.
+Refer to Day74/Problem 1.pdf for more information regarding the problem.
+2. The problem is to find all the possible combinations of an array which produces a particular sum.
+Refer to Day74/Problem 2.pdf for detailed information.